LaRS: Latent Reasoning Skills for Chain-of-Thought Reasoning: Method

 \subsection{Demonstration Selection}

 Since the distribution $P_E(Q, \RA \mid z)$ in Definition \ref{def:retrieval_RSD} is practically intractable, we propose a selection process that effectively aligns with the skill-based selection using the learned $\pi_\phi$ and $q_\omega$.
 For a given test question $\Qt$, the desirable reasoning skill $z_{\text{test}} = \argmax_z [\pi_{\phi}(z|f(Q_{\text{test}}))]$ can be computed using the reasoning policy.
 Subsequently, each example from the example bank can be scored based on the cosine similarity between $z_{\text{test}}$ and $z_{\text{post}}$, where $z_{\text{post}} = \argmax_z [q_{\omega}(z|Q,\RA))]$ represents the maximum likelihood skill of the current example.
 Finally, a CoT prompt can be constructed by selecting the top-$k$ examples according to the computed scores.
-The step-by-step procedure is outlined in Algorithm \ref{alg:retrieval_RSD}, with a summarized visual representation provided in Fig. \ref{fig:RSD} (left).
+The step-by-step procedure is outlined in Algorithm \ref{alg:retrieval_RSD}.

-\section{Theoretical Analysis}
+\subsection{Theoretical Analysis}

-In this section, we provide theoretical analysis on the optimality of the skill-based selection by Definition \ref{def:retrieval_RSD}.
+In this section, we provide a theoretical analysis of the optimality of the skill-based selection by Definition \ref{def:retrieval_RSD}.

-Let $P_M(\RA \mid Q, g)$ denotes LLMs' conditional distribution of a rationale $\RA$ given a test question $Q$ under a demonstration selection method $g$. $P_M(\RA \mid Q, g)$ can be extended as follows:
+Let $P_M(\RA \mid Q, g)$ denotes LLMs' conditional distribution of a rationale $\RA$ given a test question $Q$ under a demonstration selection method $g$. $P_M(\RA \mid Q, g)$ can be extended as follows: \scalebox{0.95}{\parbox{1.04\columnwidth}{

-Here, each demonstrations $(Q_i, \RA_i)$ is independently sampled from $g(Q_i, \RA_i \mid Q), \forall i=1, \cdots, k$.
+}} Here, each demonstrations $(Q_i, \RA_i)$ is independently sampled from $g(Q_i, \RA_i \mid Q), \forall i=1, \cdots, k$.
 These $k$ demonstrations form a prompt $pt = (Q_1, \RA_1, \cdots, Q_k, \RA_k, Q)$.

-We want to show that $P_M(\RA \mid Q, g)$ is the optimal conditional distribution that maximizes the accuracy of rationales if the selection follows skill-based selection method or $g = g_{\text{\texttt{RSD}}}$.
-We begin by defining the optimal conditional distribution as follows: \begin{definition} Optimal conditional distribution of rationales given questions $P^*(\RA \mid Q)$ is given by:
+We want to show that $P_M(\RA \mid Q, g)$ is the optimal conditional distribution that maximizes the accuracy of rationales if the selection follows skill-based selection method or $g = g_{skill}$.
+We begin by defining the optimal conditional distribution as follows: \begin{definition} Optimal conditional distribution of rationales given questions $P^*(\RA \mid Q)$ is given by: \scalebox{0.95}{\parbox{1.04\columnwidth}{

-Here $\mathbb{1}(\RA, Q)$ is the indicator function of the correctness of $\RA$ given a question $Q$ (see \sref{sec:skill_model}). \end{definition}